-The Society's board of directors monitors the big-picture advancement of the school’s mission and strategic vision of the school.
+The CFIS Society's board of directors sets the school's strategic vision.
 Day-to-day operations and the practical implementation of the strategic plan are the responsibility of the Head of School.
-If you would like to contact the Society Board Chair, please do so by emailing email@example.com or by contacting Mme Karen Nesbitt, Secretary to the Boards and Executive Assistant to the Head of School, at firstname.lastname@example.org .

-The Head of School supervises a senior leadership team of two division principals and five directors, who in turn oversee the school's over 120 faculty and staff.
+The Head of School supervises a senior leadership team of three division principals and four directors, who lead the school's over 120 faculty and staff.
 Each member of the senior leadership team is associated with an academic division or an administrative department:

 - Elementary Division

 - Secondary Division

 - Educational Technology & Innovation

 Click on one of the links below to read about our Head of School, principals and directors.

 - Mme Alex Lianne Carter, Director of Educational Technology & Innovation

 - Mme Margaret Dorrance, Head of School